 - Paramedics respond to diverse emergency situations, in varied environments and, occasionally, in collaboration with other emergency respondents.

-- Paramedics intervene with people of all ages and conditions who call on pre-hospital emergency care.
+- Paramedics intervene with people of all ages and conditions who call for Paramedic Care.
 Their interventions consist of providing primary care of a medical, traumatic, or behavioural nature (often in combination).
 They are also qualified to respond to other situations such as disaster relief, fires, floors or incidents involving antisocial behaviour.

 - Within their scope of practice, paramedics evaluate the clinical condition of the patient and determine and apply actions required to relieve signs and symptoms and prevent the deterioration of the patien’s condition.